Codecademy/docs/content/css/concepts/inheritance/inheritance.md

 ## Inheritance

 CSS inheritance is the cascading in CSS.
 Inheritance is when styles are applied to children of a parent when the parent is the selector.
-Some propities are inherided but others are not.
+Some properties are inherited but others are not.

 ## Inherided propities